owenliang/go-raft/README.md

 ## todo

-* snapshot size won't be limited by memory.
+* snapshot size are limited by memory currently.
-* snapshot rpc with splite chunks.
+* snapshot rpc do not support to be sent by split chunks.
-* easy-to-use client to write log to the leader
+* may need an easy-to-use client to write log to the current leader.

 ## try